 What is Carbon Monoxide?

-Carbon monoxide is created by the incomplete burning of fuels such as: coal, wood, kerosene, propane, oil and natural gas.
+Carbon monoxide ( also known as CO) is created by the incomplete burning of fuels such as: coal, wood, kerosene, propane, oil and natural gas.
 Motors that are powered by internal combustion engines such as automobiles, lawn mowers and gas generators also produce the deadly gas.

 It is often colorless and odorless making it especially dangerous, and often goes undetected.